Triple-T/gradle-play-publisher/README.md

 `untrackOld` will untrack all versions blocking a publication: that is, every APK with a version code lower than the one being uploaded _and_ a lower track will be untracked.
 Example: publishing an APK with version code 42 to the beta channel will untrack versions 41 and lower from alpha and above.
-However, it will not untrack the stable channel or any alpha and above chanel with version code 43 or higher.
+However, it will not untrack the stable channel or the alpha channel as long as its version code is 43 or higher.

 By default, `untrackOld` is false and will stop the publishing process in the event of a conflict.
 Keep the default behaviour if you want to manually untrack conflicting versions.